wwcodemanila/WWCodeManila-Ruby.RubyOnRails/getting_started/install_tools.md

 ## Required tools

-!> Before attending Ruby on Rails study groups, please make sure to install the needed tools.
+!> Before attending Ruby study groups, please make sure to install the needed tools.
 You will not be able to participate in the activities without these.

 ### Ruby on Rails